A bit more about the “Art Set Pro” app.

 In the app store I wrote a review, stating the excellence of “Art Set Pro” and gave it the highest rating.

-The charcoal in “Art Set Pro” is (so far) the only one I’ve found in an art app, that accurately offers the “feel” and look of this particular drawing media.
+The charcoal in “Art Set Pro” offers an accurate “feel” and look of this particular drawing media.
 To the point, I sometimes, while pushing and smudging it with my finger (don’t like to use a stylus) I stop to wipe my hands – at least momentarily!

 Links to some other artists using art apps